megascatterbomb/mega_mod/README.md

 Saved over 300 edicts by removing gameplay-irrelevant elements.

-## Fix pl_emerge not counting captures in scoreboard.
+## Fix captures not being counted correctly in scoreboard.

 In Payload, The team scores are supposed to reflect how many control points that team has captured.
-That setting isn't enabled in Emerge; this mod fixes that.
+- In pl_emerge, that setting simply isn't enabled; this mod turns it on.
+- In pl_cactuscanyon_redux_final2, some of the outputs that trigger point captures trigger twice; adding a slight delay fixes this.